guyAmit/GLOD/README.md

     5. Self supervised Learning for OOD detection by(Evaluation Only) [Mohseni et al. 2020](https://aaai.org/ojs/index.php/AAAI/article/view/5966)

-## GLOD's Results
+## FOOD's Results
-In this section we provide a brief summerization of GLODs' detection results.
+In this section we provide a brief summerization of FOODs' detection results.

 TNR95 table as accepted in the litriture: